top of page

 With product lines changing hands again, Mattison Technologies, Inc. purchased the Hitachi Magna-Lock lines except for the lift magnet and permanent chuck line.

-The combination of Mattison and Hitachi Magna-Lock workholding joined together two products that had been working together for a time before it.
-Mattison grinders had held Magna-Lock chucks on them for years prior and now were together under the same company.
+The combination of Mattison and Hitachi Magna-Lock workholding joined two products that had been working together for a time before it.
+Mattison grinders had held Magna-Lock chucks on them for years prior, and now were together under the same company.

-In 1985, the same year of the sale to Mattison, a former Hitachi Magna-Lock employee named Bruce Cocklin formed Magnetic Specialties Corporation by buying the lift magnet and permanent chuck lines.
+In 1985, the same year as the sale to Mattison, a former Hitachi Magna-Lock employee named Bruce Cocklin formed Magnetic Specialties Corporation by buying the lift magnet and permanent chuck lines.

 Power-Grip lift magnet

-Following the development of the vacuum line in 1997, Mattison closed it's door and is sold to DeVlieg-Bullard, Inc. While the company was sold, Don Blachford, a former Mattison employee, made the purchase of Magna-Lock to add to the current lines of Centro-Metalcut, Inc.
+Following the development of the vacuum line in 1997, Mattison closed its door and was sold to DeVlieg-Bullard, Inc. While the company was sold, Don Blachford, a former Mattison employee, made the purchase of Magna-Lock to add to the current lines of Centro-Metalcut, Inc.

-Five years later, Tri-CAM, Inc. is formed and purchased all lines from Centro-Metalcut, Inc.
+Five years later, Tri-CAM, Inc. was formed and purchased all lines from Centro-Metalcut, Inc.

 Magna-Lock stayed as part of Tri-CAM for another five years, this time being bought by David Nordman as Tri-CAM was sold out to their shareholders.
 Nordman, the former Vice-President of Tri-CAM, formed Magna-Lock USA, Inc., keeping the name for over 10 years.